lemmersj/human-centered-deferred-inference/README.md

 `python analysis/rq3_users_all_comparison.py` for statistical results and `python analysis/rq3_same_err_diff_dist.py` produces Fig 7, and compares the different users with the same error.

 ### RQ4: How do users respond when inference is deferred?
-`python analysis/rq4_depth_diff.py` outputs the results, as well as a tsv containing correlated initial queries and deferral responses used for table 1.
+`python analysis/rq4_depth_diff.py` outputs the results, as well as the tsv containing correlated initial queries and deferral responses used for table 1 (also uploaded [here](first_second_phrases.tsv).

 `python analysis/rq4_does_deferral_help.py` performs tests to determine if deferral improves accuracy.